All squeak, no bite: The common mudpuppy

 Mudpuppies like to hide.
-They make their homes in holes under rocks, logs or other things they can burrow under.
-In fact, that’s why their head is flat and spade-shaped; it makes burrowing into the sand or gravel under rocks easy!
-They like the cool, deeper water of lakes but also visit shallower areas where plenty of dissolved oxygen is present.
-They sometimes live in streams, too.
+They make their homes in holes under rocks, logs or other things they can burrow beneath.
+In fact, that is why their head is flat and spade-shaped; it makes burrowing into the sand or gravel under rocks easy!
+They like the cool deeper waters of lakes but need areas where there is oxygen in the water.
+They also sometimes live in streams.

+There are several causes, but most of them are caused by humans.
 First, loss of habitat is a big factor in the missing mudpuppy mystery.
 They don’t like to live in silty or mucky streams, as the fine particles makes it harder for them to get oxygen.
-Second, as we mentioned earlier, they’re bioindicators.
+Second, as we mentioned earlier, they are bioindicators.
 Their absence indicates that perhaps there is too much pollution.
-They need very clean water.
-And just like Dr. Seuss’s Humming Fish, whose gills were all gummed, the mudpuppies have hidden, in hopes of finding water that isn’t so smeary.
+They need very clean water, which unfortunately isn’t as common here as it once was.
+And just like Dr. Suess’s Humming Fish, whose gills were all gummed, the mudpuppies have hidden, in hopes of finding water that isn’t so smeary.

 But that doesn’t mean they won’t come back!
-Due to the hard work of many in Kosciusko County, including the Lilly Center, water quality and habitats are being restored and protected.
-Hopefully, we’ll soon have confirmed reports of mudpuppies back in their ancestral homes once again!
+With conservation efforts from many here in Kosciusko County over the past years, water qualities and habitats are being restored and protected, and hopefully soon we will be having confirmed reports of mudpuppies back in their ancestral homes once again!

 Mudpuppies are also confused with a cousin of the axolotl, the larvae of the tiger salamander.
 Again, the resemblance is striking, however the tiger salamander larvae is just what it sounds like: a larva.
 Unlike mudpuppies, tiger salamander larvae will undergo metamorphosis and will lose their gills.

-Last on the list of Salamanders That Aren’t Mudpuppies are hellbenders.
-Hellbenders are, in fact, native to Indiana (only the southern parts) but they don’t look much alike.
-Hellbenders are very large salamanders, growing up to three feet long, and don’t have external gills.
+Lastly in the list of salamanders that aren’t mudpuppies is hellbenders.
+Hellbenders are in fact native to Indiana (only the southern parts though) but they do not look much alike.
+Hellbenders are very large salamanders, growing up to three feet long, and do not have external gills.
 They also aren’t related to mudpuppies, at least not closely.

 The most important question: do mudpuppies bark?